iron-io/docs/mq/3/gettingstarted/index.md

 {% endhighlight %}

-Now, we're all done with the setup process and can get to work.
+Now, we are all done with the setup process and can get to work.

 <h2>Create a Queue and Add a Message</h2>